AlbertMietus/CCastle2.hg/BUGS.rst

    :links: B_ReplaceArpeggio

    NamedNodes --like an Eventhandler-- life in a ComponentImplementation, and have a name.
-So, we should be able to search/find it, like with a NameSpace
+So, we should be able to search/find it, like with a namespace

-   Same for vars: the should be findable and as such be .register()ed in a NameSpace.
+   Same for vars: the should be findable and as such be .register()ed in a namespace.